mna/luafn/README.md

 Filter iterator it by keeping only items that satisfy predicate p.
 Return a new iterator that applies the filter.
-If it is nil, returns a partially-applied function with the predicate set.
+If "it" is nil, returns a partially-applied function with the predicate set.

 ### `fn.map(f, it, inv, ctl)`